Contractor License Bond | Worldwide Insurance Specialists

 A contractor license bond is a type of surety bond that contractors need to do business.
 Often required by government agencies, this bond helps to ensure you’re not doing something you really shouldn’t — like failing to complete a project or committing fraud.

 Getting bonded is often part of the licensing process, so you’ll likely need one as a contractor.
-Keep reading to learn how they work, the requirements, and where to get one.
+Keep reading to learn how a contractor license bond works, specific requirements it requires, and where to get one.

 What’s inside: